beaubreedlove/FantasyFootball/rules.md

                     1. 20% to the 3rd in standings
                     1. 10% to the 4th in standings
             1. If the regular season is completed, but some playoff weeks are not completed, the following rules will supersede:
-                1. If week 14 is completed:
+                1. If week 15 is completed:
-                    1. Week 14 rules act as usual
+                    1. Week 15 rules act as usual
                     1. The 3 losing teams win the 5th through 7th place prizes.
-                    1. If week 15 is completed:
+                    1. If week 16 is completed:
-                        1. The two winners of week 15 split the 1st and 2nd place prizes.
+                        1. The two winners of week 16 split the 1st and 2nd place prizes.
-                        1. The two losers of week 15 split the 3rd and 4th place prizes.
+                        1. The two losers of week 16 split the 3rd and 4th place prizes.
+                    1. If week 16 is not completed:
+                        1. Week 17 is prepared to be played as both weeks 16 and 17 under the usual set of rules.
+                        1. The 1 seed chooses who they would like to play against as the week 16 game during week 17 while the other two teams play against each other.
+                        1. The two winners of the fake week 16 game are simulated to play each other in the superbowl using the same scores to determine 1st and 2nd place.
+                        1. The two losers of the fake week 16 game are simulated to play each other in the 3rd place game using the same scores to determine 3rd and 4th place.
+                        1. If week 17 is not played, the final 4 teams split 1st, 2nd, 3rd, and 4th.
                 1. If week 15 is not completed:
                     1. Week 16 is prepared to be played as both weeks 15 and 16 under the usual set of rules.
-                        1. The 1 seed chooses who they would like to play against as the week 15 game during week 16 while the other two teams play against each other.
-                        1. The two winners of the fake week 15 game are simulated to play each other in the superbowl using the same scores to determine 1st and 2nd place.
-                        1. The two losers of the fake week 15 game are simulated to play each other in the 3rd place game using the same scores to determine 3rd and 4th place.
-                        1. If week 16 is not played, the final 4 teams split 1st, 2nd, 3rd, and 4th.
-                1. If week 14 is not completed:
-                    1. Week 15 is prepared to be played as both weeks 14 and 15 under the usual set of rules.
-                    1. The 2, 3, and/or 4 seeds choose their matchups for the fake week 14 game as usual.
+                    1. The 2, 3, and/or 4 seeds choose their matchups for the fake week 15 game as usual.
-                    1. The 1 seed chooses rank order who they'd like to play against in the week 15 game depending on the results of the fake week 14 game before it's played.
+                    1. The 1 seed chooses rank order who they'd like to play against in the week 16 game depending on the results of the fake week 15 game before it's played.
-                    1. If week 15 is completed:
+                    1. If week 16 is completed:
                         1. The two winning teams move on to the Superbowl while the two losing teams move on the the 3rd place game.
-                        1. If week 16 is not completed, the top two teams split 1st and 2nd while the bottom two teams split 3rd and 4th.
+                        1. If week 17 is not completed, the top two teams split 1st and 2nd while the bottom two teams split 3rd and 4th.
-                    1. If week 15 is not completed:
-                        1. Week 16 is prepared to be a combination of weeks 14, 15, and 16 usuing the same methods as descibed above for combining weeks 14 and 15 and combining weeks 15 and 16.
                     1. If week 16 is not completed:
+                        1. Week 17 is prepared to be a combination of weeks 15, 16, and 17 usuing the same methods as descibed above for combining weeks 15 and 16 and combining weeks 16 and 17.
+                        1. If week 17 is not completed:
                             1. The 1st ($100) and 2nd ($50) place in regular season prizes are replaced with the following prizes for standings in the regular season:
                                 1. 1st - $500
                                 2. 2nd - $250